paralevel/secret-actions-for-shortcuts/README.md

 <br>

 > [!TIP]
-> It's possible to extract some useful information from the output of the actions, for example the updated value of a parameter – by selecting a different detail for the output type <sup>[[iOS guide]](https://support.apple.com/guide/shortcuts/adjust-variables-apda36b9018b/ios) [[macOS guide]](https://support.apple.com/guide/shortcuts-mac/adjust-variables-apda36b9018b/mac)
+> It’s possible to extract some useful information from the output of the actions, for example the updated value of a parameter – by selecting a different detail for the output type <sup>[[iOS guide]](https://support.apple.com/guide/shortcuts/adjust-variables-apda36b9018b/ios) [[macOS guide]](https://support.apple.com/guide/shortcuts-mac/adjust-variables-apda36b9018b/mac)

 > [!NOTE]
-> - These actions are all built into Shortcuts app, only that they're not choosable in the user interface
+> - These actions are all built into Shortcuts app, only that they’re not choosable in the user interface
-> - There's no guarantee about the safety of these actions – many of them appear to be unfinished
+> - There’s no guarantee about the safety of the actions – many of them appear to be unfinished
 > - Confirmed to work on iOS 26 and macOS 26 only

 <br>